 Instructions

 - Toast the pecans in a dry skillet for 2-3 mins until fragrant, stirring frequently.
+The pecans will burn quickly, so keep an eye on them.

 - Combine coconut cream and ¾ cup brown sugar in the saucepan.